telerik/winforms-docs/controls/gridview/rows/adding-and-inserting-rows.md

 {{endregion}}

->caption Figure 2: Add new row with data in it.
+>caption Figure 2: Add new row with data in it

 ![WinForms RadGridView Add new row with data in it](images/gridview-rows-adding-and-inserting-rows002.png)